 There are many creative locals on Turks and Caicos and their works can be found at a number of galleries.
 Also, those wanting a glimpse into island history also have a place to visit.
 These three places should be on visitors’ travel itineraries:

 Art Provo is a vibrant and colorful gallery with a wide selection of original island art, prints, art glass, and jewelry.
 Art Provo prides itself on having something unique and distinct for every taste.
 Collectors say that Mary O’Neill, the owner, only has beautiful and quality artwork in her shop.
 Art pieces are shipped with care and excellent customer service is provided.
 The shop carries a comprehensive collection of prints, ceramics, hand-crafted jewelry and unique art glass pieces.
-Which local treasure to bring home will be the only difficult decision at Art Provo.
+Which local treasure to bring home will be the only difficult decision you’ll have at Art Provo.

 Explore Turks and Caicos culture, history, nature and the environment at the National Museum.
 Travel blogs consistently call the museum the best little museum in the Caribbean and truly a little gem.
 The museum is a publicly funded, not for profit organization and is not a part of the government.
 See items from shipwrecks, from the one-time salt industry and lighthouse artifacts.
 All the collections at the museum represent the rich historical, cultural and natural heritage of the Turks and Caicos Islands and its people.